jppmatos/DelDupVal_ML/README.md

 1. Download DDval_ML repository
 2. Download the [subdatasets](https://www.dropbox.com/s/lvbga9cnay5dwq5/dataset3.zip?dl=0) data
 3. Uncompress the dataset3.zip file, it has to be in the same diretory within the repository
-4. Select the bash script for the designed task, RUN_validate_DELS-DGRC0005.sh for deletions or RUN_validate_DUPS-DGRC0005.sh for duplications;
+4. Select the bash script for the designed task, RUN_validate_DELS.sh for deletions or RUN_validate_DUPS.sh for duplications;
-5. Modify the selected bash script by inserting the input and output path;
+5. Run the selected bash script by inserting the input and output path;
-6. Run the bash script;
-7. At the output directory there'll be a cvs report file with the classification results, **DEL_prediction_results** (deletions) or **DUP_prediction_results.csv** (duplications).
+6. At the output directory there'll be a cvs report file with the classification results, **DEL_prediction_results** (deletions) or **DUP_prediction_results.csv** (duplications).

 ### Input: